lqc/thinkcspy/source/conditionals.rst

   >=        <
   ========  ================

-Understanding these logical opposites allows you to sometimes get rid of ``not`` operators.  ``not`` operators are often quite difficult to read in computer code, and your intentions will usually be clearer if you can eliminate them.
+Understanding these logical opposites allows us to sometimes get rid of ``not`` operators.  ``not`` operators are often quite difficult to read in computer code, and our intentions will usually be clearer if we can eliminate them.

-For example, if you wrote this Python:
+For example, if we wrote this Python:

     .. sourcecode:: python3
         :linenos: